hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/orchestra_mounting.md

+---
+title: "Easy access to Orchestra using sshfs"
+author: "Radhika Khetani"
+date: "Wednesday, July 28th, 2017"
+---

+Approximate time: 30 minutes

+## Learning Objectives

+* Access a remote server as a folder on a local computer

+## Installing sshfs

 To have orchestra accessible on your laptop/desktop as a folder, you need to use something called [sshfs](https://en.wikipedia.org/wiki/SSHFS) (ssh filesystem).
 This is a command that is not native to OSX or Windows and you need to go through several steps in order to get it.

 Step 1.
 Install [Xcode](https://developer.apple.com/xcode/)